Syria agrees new April target to remove chemicals - diplomats

-But only a handful of cargoes have been shipped out of the country so far, a small fraction of the stockpile declared to the Organisation for the Prohibition of Chemical Weapons (OPCW) overseeing the process along with the United Nations.
+But only three cargoes have been shipped out of the country so far, barely 10 percent of the total stockpile declared to the Organisation for the Prohibition of Chemical Weapons (OPCW) overseeing the process along with the United Nations.

-The OPCW said a fourth consignment, containing mustard gas, left Syria on Wednesday.
-It welcomed the move, while urging Damascus to "maintain momentum" in shipping out the chemicals.

 Amid growing international frustration at the slow pace of progress, Syria last week submitted a new 100-day plan to remove the remaining chemicals, which would have set a target of late May or early June for completion.